-The terms of the Class I directors, Shane Battier, Brian Distelburger, Julie Richardson and Evan Skorpen expire at the Annual Meeting.
-Messrs.
-Battier and Distelburger are not standing for re-election at the Annual Meeting.
-As a result, following the Annual Meeting, the size of the Board of Directors will be reduced to nine members.
-Hillary Smith, Michael Walrath and Seth Waugh are Class II directors and will serve until our annual meeting of stockholders in 2025.
-Andrew Sheehan, Jesse Lipson and Tamar Yehoshua are Class III directors and will serve until our annual meeting of stockholders in 2026.
+The terms of the Class II directors, Hillary Smith, Michael Walrath and Seth Waugh expire at the Annual Meeting.
+Mark Davis and Evan Skorpen are Class I directors and will serve until our annual meeting of stockholders in 2027.
+Andrew Sheehan and Jesse Lipson are Class III directors and will serve until our annual meeting of stockholders in 2026.